JordanNotAvailable/team-chat/README.md

 ## **Description**

-This site is primarily made with react as the front-end and mongoDb as the backend with GraphQL with API routes .....
+This site is made with MERN stack (MongoDB, Express, React and Node) using GRaphQl inplace of REST APIs and is designed as a place to make and talk to friends as well as playing games.

 ---
 ## **Table of Contents**